chef/chef-web-docs/chef_master/source/azure_chef_cli.rst

    Disable the Azure Chef Extension extension.

 ``-j JSON``, ``--bootstrap-options JSON``
-   A JSON string that is added to the first run of a chef-client.
+   A JSON string that is added to the first run of a Chef Infra Client.
 For example:

    .. code-block:: bash